juliusdelta/my-blog-v2/content/polymorphic-associations-rails/index.md

 +++
-title = "Double Polymorphic Associations Rails" description = "A quick overview of using associations to define good domain descriptions as well as good behavior." slug = "polymorphic-associations" date = 2021-05-31 draft = false
+title = "Double Polymorphic Associations in Rails" description = "A quick overview of using associations to define good domain descriptions as well as good behavior." slug = "double-polymorphic-associations" date = 2021-05-31 draft = false